-Lyon is surrounded by some of the finest raw materials in France and has become the hub for a variety of ingredients and top-quality regional products.
+Lyon sits amongst some of the finest raw materials in France.
+As a result, it’s a hub for a variety of ingredients and top-quality regional products.
 Summer vegetables come from farms in Charolais, lake fish from Savoy, game from the Dombes, the best pork from Monts du Lyonnais, and spring fruits and vegetables from Drôme and Ardèche.
 Plus you can get quality wines in Beaujolais and the Rhone Valley, not to mention the array of local cheeses.
 And the ‘royalty’ of chickens come from Bresse, and of course Bresse gave origin to the tasty Bresse Bleu fromage!
 Could you really ask for more?

 2. Because of the famous Les Halles de Lyon

 This is a reknowned, prestigious indoor market which was created in 1971, and renovated and renamed in honor of top French chef Paul Bocuse in 2006.
-It can be expensive but if you are looking for the best regional products listed above or simply want to eat lunch or dinner, you will find what you need here.
-It is also worth visiting Les Halles de Lyon because Mr Bocuse can sometimes be seen chatting to traders and his suppliers.
+It can be expensive but if you are looking for the best regional products, you will find what you need here.
+It is also worth visiting Les Halles de Lyon.
 It’s easily accessible in central Lyon next to Part Dieu – another place you need to visit.

 3. Because of the outdoor markets

-Lyon is well known for its plentiful markets, which are a great alternative to Les Halle de Lyon.
+Lyon is home to plenty of markets, which are a great alternative to Les Halle de Lyon.
 They are where savvy people can find very good quality regional products at a bon price.
 One of the best is on Boulevard de la Croix-Rousse.
 Situated on a steep hill, the market offers not only the very freshest regional products but also amazing views.
-Another popular market is Saint Antoine Farmers Market, which is open every day except Monday and farmers set up their market tables along the banks of the Saône River.
-It’s a great authentic way to discover how French people value food and see the Lyon art of selling cheese, wine, and saucisson.
+Another popular market is Saint Antoine Farmers Market, which is open every day except Monday.
+Here, farmers set up their market tables along the banks of the Saône River.
+It’s an authentic way to discover how French people value food and see the art of selling cheese, wine, and saucisson.

-It’s hard to begin as there are so many Lyonnaise specialities in each area.
-Lyon is all about rustic, rich French food, and is famous for a number of unique meals: think about a smoky pork sausage with pistachios served on a dollap of mashed potatoes with a cream sauce, or a brochette of foie gras, or a colourful macaron, and obviously the well-known to all, quenelles, typically a mixture of creamed fish (image below).
+It’s hard to begin as there are so many Lyonnaise specialties in each area.
+Lyon is all about rustic, rich French food.
+The city is famous for a number of unique meals: think about a smoky pork sausage with pistachios served on a dollop of mashed potatoes with a cream sauce, or a brochette of foie gras, or a colorful macaron, and obviously the well-known to all, quenelles, typically a mixture of creamed fish.
 Then there are the very typical Lyonnaise saucissons and its varieties.
 When it comes to cheese, Lyon offers the St-Marcellin and St-Félicien varieties from nearby Isère.

 5. Because Lyon has been home to many top chefs

-They offer training in hospitality, food service and culinary skills, and the apprentiships you can do in Lyon’s top restaurants provide some the best culinary experience one can gain.
+They offer training in hospitality, food service, and culinary skills.
+The apprenticeships you can do in Lyon’s top restaurants provide some the best culinary experience one can gain.

 6. Because Lyon has bouchons

-A bouchon is a unique type of restuaurant that is only found in Lyon.
-They are a part of Lyonnaise history and are usually small, family-owned bistros that serve a specific type of cuisine, have a specific atmosphere, as well as a typical decor.
+A bouchon is a type of restaurant unique to Lyon.
+They are a part of Lyonnaise history.
+They’re usually small, family-owned bistros that serve a specific type of cuisine, have a specific atmosphere, as well as a typical decor.
 According to one French language school, the word buchon didn’t exist in any other French town.